ska-sa/katsdpsigproc/doc/accel/buffers.rst

 the function call will return immediately but the transfer will only occur later.
 You will need to use :doc:`synchronization functions <sync>` to determine when it is safe to reuse the memory.

+It is also possible to copy sub-regions between host and device buffers or from one device buffer to another.
+See :meth:`.DeviceArray.get_region`, :meth:`.DeviceArray.set_region` and :meth:`.DeviceArray.copy_region`.